 Not a yogi?
 Have no fear.
-Fitness Magazine recommends a simple 8-minute yoga routine can help you reap the benefits of natural sleeping bliss.
+We found this guide that teaches you 8 simple bedtime yoga moves to help you reap the benefits of natural sleeping bliss.
 The best part is you can do these moves right in your own bed – in the comfort of your pajamas.

 Whether or not you’ve hopped aboard the essential oil bandwagon, there’s scientific evidence showing that certain essential oils can help you fall asleep and overcome symptoms of insomnia.
 And aside from being a great natural alternative to sleeping pills, they also smell fantastic.
 There are a number of oils that are known for being great sleep aids, but it’s important to find which one works best for you.
 You can also try blending certain essential oils for customized aroma and effects.

 To keep things simple, here’s a list of our favorite essential oils that can help you sleep better:

 - Lavender: Lavender is probably the most well-known essential oil for aiding in sleep.
 Lavender has a very calming effect, which helps prepare your mind and body for rest and relaxation.
 It also helps with anxiety and emotional stress, helps to alleviate headaches.
 Lavender is fairly simple to grow and harvest on your own.

 - Roman Chamomile: Roman chamomile has been proven to promote calmness and drowsiness, helping you feel ready for sleep.
 It also packs a number of other health benefits, like promoting heart health, fighting anxiety and depression and relieving allergy symptoms.